Programs & Resources

 The EFEPA offers a variety of programs and services to help you seize control of your epilepsy.

-The Epilepsy Foundation Eastern Pennsylvania offers a variety of programs and services to help you seize control of your epilepsy.
-All of our services are designed to help you learn how to cope with the negative consequences sometimes associated with epilepsy or a seizure disorder and are free of charge.
+The Epilepsy Foundation Eastern Pennsylvania offers a variety of free programs and services to help you seize control of your epilepsy.
+All of our services are designed to help you learn how to cope with the impact of epilepsy on your life.

-Don’t lose another moment to epilepsy.
-Check out the programs below to find out how the Epilepsy Foundation Eastern Pennsylvania can help you to achieve the goal of uncompromised living.
+Check out the programs below to find out how the Epilepsy Foundation Eastern Pennsylvania can help you take control of your life, and your epilepsy.
 Learn more about the EFEPA’s programs by watching our Faces of Epilepsy video and stay up to date on events in your area with the calendar below.

 Para obtener información en español para ir: La Epilepsia